-Do you ever stumble on a ‘knowledge’ that makes you wonder why it took your entire life to learn that ‘knowledge’ and consequently begin to question what you’ve been doing all the while you haven’t gotten that ‘knowledge’, and even leads you to track your past days, weeks, also months, to justify why you could have missed out on it?
+Do you ever stumble on a ‘knowledge’ that makes you wonder why it took your entire life to learn it, and consequently begin to lead you to question and track your past weeks, months, to justify why you could have missed out on it?

-Like when you get told some event (that should have easily turn out to be one of your favorites events) has been happening every weekend at some place for the past 2years but you’re only learning about it at this time, or some flavor of icecream you just noticed but everyone else has been having it since the event of icecream 1,000years ago.
+Like when you get told some event (that should have easily turn out to be one of your favorites) has been happening weekly at some location for the past 2years but you’re only learning about it at this time, or you just noticed some flavor of icecream, only everyone else has been having it since the origination of icecream million years ago.
 Say you just discovered the ease hidden behind QWERTY keypad phones while the world’s even already moved to a newer generation of QWERTY and smartphones (lol, my mum!).

-The list spirals further to include movies you only just watch recently while it’s been showing at the cinemas for years, music you only just heard but it was released in a 2nd album of some band that’s on their 6th album at the present, tasting bread with nutella spread for the first time last year, having not had a bite of sharwarma since the invention of washing machines, streaming videos and downloading materials, and many more first times where there shouldn’t be.
+The list even spirals to include movies you’ve only just watched recently while it was shown at the cinemas years back, music you only just heard but it was released in a 2nd album of some band that’s on their 6th album at the present, tasting bread with nutella spread for the first time last year, having not had a bite of sharwarma since the invention of washing machines, streaming videos and downloading materials, and many more first times where there shouldn’t be.